Learn about oceans zones and layers of the sea with this hands-on animal habitat science project!

 If you're using any animal figures, be sure to put them into the containers first!
 Otherwise, you'll be having a quick discussion about water displacement if you drop them in after the bottles are filled :)

 We only used Safari Ltd Ocean TOOB animals for our upper ocean layers since we were discussing how light travels and didn't want anything in the jars for the lower ocean when we were looking at this concept.
+If you want to include animals in the lower zones, check out the Safari Ltd Deep Sea Creatures.

 And yes, there is an octopus and eel in our midnight zone -- we chose to be creative!
 We learned that the Dumbo octopus lives there along with certain species of eels so we added them.
 Let your kids be creative with what they read & learn!